Mixed Boundary Value Problems on Cylindrical Domains: Introduction

 \section{Introduction}

 We consider elliptic $m \times m$-systems of divergence-form equations posed on a cylindrical domain $\IR^+ \times \Omega$ with a bounded base $\Omega \subseteq \IR^d$, $d \geq 2$.
 Here, and throughout, we write $(t,x) \in \IR^{1+d}$, where $t \in \IR$ is the distinguished perpendicular coordinate and $x \in \IR^d$ is the tangential coordinate.
-We have set $\partial_0 = \partial_t$ and $\partial_i = \partial_{x_i}$ for $i \geq 1$ and write $\nabla_{t,x}$ for the gradient in all directions and $\nabla_x$ for the tangential gradient.
+We have set $\partial_0 = \partial_t$ and $\partial_i = \partial_{x_i}$ for $i \geq 1$, and write $\nabla_{t,x}$ for the gradient in all directions and $\nabla_x$ for the tangential gradient.
 We assume that the coefficient tensor $A(t,x):= (a_{i,j}^{l,k}(t,x))_{i,j=0,\ldots,d}^{l,k=1,\ldots,m}$ is bounded on $\IR^+ \times \Omega$ and strictly accretive on a certain subspace of $\L^2(\Omega)^m \times \L^2(\Omega)^{dm}$.
 The equations are complemented with mixed Dirichlet/Neumann conditions

-on the lateral boundary, see Figure~\ref{Fig: Dich Katie} below for illustration.
+on the lateral boundary, see Figure~\ref{Fig:cylinder} below for illustration.

-Here, $\nu$ denotes the formal outer unit normal vector to the boundary of $\IR^+ \times \Omega$.
+Here, $\Dir$ is a closed subset of $\bd \Omega$ and $\nu$ denotes the formal outer unit normal vector to the boundary of $\IR^+ \times \Omega$.
 Our focus lies on rough geometric configurations even beyond the Lipschitz class.
 So, we assume that $\Omega$ is $d$-Ahlfors regular, that $\Dir$ satisfies the Ahlfors-David condition, and only around the Neumann part of the boundary we require Lipschitz coordinate charts.
 Let us stress that the pure Dirichlet case $\Dir = \bd \Omega$ and the pure Neumann case $\Dir = \emptyset$ are not excluded from our considerations.

-Our goal is to classify all weak solutions $u$ to these equations that satisfy appropriate interior estimates of $\nablatx u$, such as a square-integrable modified non-tangential maximal function or Lusin area bounds.
+Our goal is to classify all weak solutions $u$ to these equations that satisfy appropriate interior estimates of $\nablatx u$, such as a square-integrable non-tangential maximal function or Lusin area bounds.
 Moreover, we aim for well-posedness, that is, unique solvability in the aforementioned spaces, given either Dirichlet data $u|_{t=0}$, Neumann data $\nu \cdot A\nablatx u|_{t = 0}$, or Dirichlet regularity data $\nablax u|_{t=0}$ in $\L^2(\Omega)$.